 On October 10, 2019, the Company closed a non-brokered private placement offering of 18,000,000 units at Cdn\$0.35 per unit for aggregate proceeds of Cdn\$6,300,000.
 Each unit is comprised of one common share and one-half of a common share purchase warrant.
-Each full warrant is exercisable into one common share of the Company at an exercise price of Cdn\$0.50 per common share for a period of five year from the closing date of the private placement.
+Each full warrant is exercisable into one common share of the Company at an exercise price of Cdn\$0.50 per common share for a period of five years from the closing date of the private placement.
+Certain directors and officers of the Company acquired 15,185,716 units for aggregate consideration of Cdn\$5,315,000.

 On September 24, 2020, the Company closed of a non-brokered private placement financing raising gross proceeds of Cdn\$8,003,800 pursuant to which Titan issued 16,007,600 units of the Company at a price of Cdn\$0.50 per unit, with each unit consisting of one common share and one-half of a common share purchase warrant.
 Each warrant entitles the holder to acquire one common share at a price of Cdn\$0.75 for a period of three years from the closing date of the private placement.
+Certain directors and officers of the Company acquired 7,970,000 units for aggregate consideration of Cdn\$3,985,000.

 On November 4, 2020, following shareholder approval, the TSX approved the repricing of the 2,500,000 Warrants issued to a company controlled by the Company Executive Chairman from Cdn\$1.40 to Cdn\$0.75 in connection with Related Party Loan.
-In consideration for the repricing, the Lender has agreed to extend the due date for repayment of the Related Party Loan by one additional year to November 30, 2021.
+In consideration for the repricing, the Lender agreed to extend the due date for repayment of the Related Party Loan by one additional year to November 30, 2021.